TheOdinProject/curriculum/new_org/ruby/oop.md

     > my_arr = Array.new
     => []

 `::new` is a **Class Method**, which means that you call it on the class (`Array` here) and not the specific instance of that class (which would be `my_arr` here).
+It's also why we designate it with the two colons `::` when talking about it here.
 When you call that method, it creates a new instance of that class and then runs a special method in the class called `#initialize`, which will set up that class to be ready for use.
 If you pass variables to your class when you create it with the `::new` method, they will be available to the `#initialize` method.
 Your `Viking` class would start by looking like:

     class Viking
         def initialize(name, age, health, strength)